-Our bodies are composed of many supporting systems, but let’s focus on two that have the most effect on movement: the skeletal and muscular systems.
+Our bodies are composed of many supporting systems, but the two we think of the most when it comes to training are the muscular and skeletal systems.

 Think about how you sit at the computer, how you sit to eat, how you drive, that you walk and bicycle forward and on and on.